-Over the next month, we will be sharing special tributes to our much – loved Diane Leah, who is stepping down as Music Director on September 30th.
+Over the past month, we have been sharing special tributes to our much – loved Diane Leah, who is stepping down as Music Director on September 30th.
 Diane’s final Service as Music Director will be September 29th.

 Would you like to write a special tribute to Diane to be shared on our website?
 Send to email@example.com

 I am writing this on a Tuesday morning wondering what I will feel like on September 29 when I leave MCC Toronto as Music Director.
 A lot of you have questions and I thought I might share a few of them:

 “Are you excited about leaving MCC Toronto?”